masterofannihilation/ipk-25-chat/README.md

 ```
 </div> </div>

+### Using reference server

+Secondly, the client was tested using the reference server provided by the project coordinators.

 ### Using publicly available tests

-Additionally, the client was tested using publicly available tests at https://github.com/Vlad6422/VUT_IPK_CLIENT_TESTS
+Finally, the client was tested using publicly available tests at: https://github.com/Vlad6422/VUT_IPK_CLIENT_TESTS.

+## Used Tools
+- **Jetbrains Rider** : IDE for C# development
+- **GIT** : Version control system
+- **Netcat** : Network application used to simulate the server
+- **Artificial Intelligence** : Used for explanation of the concepts necessary for the project execution.

 ## Bibliography
 1. RFC 9293, Transmission Control Protocol (TCP) https://www.ietf.org/rfc/rfc9293.html
+2. RFC 768, User Datagram Protocol (UDP) https://www.rfc-editor.org/rfc/rfc768
 2. RFC 1350, The TFTP Protocol (Revision 2) https://datatracker.ietf.org/doc/html/rfc1350